lcshlr/payhint-api/README.md

 java -jar target/*.jar
 ```

-### Execute Tests
+### Execute tests

 ```bash
 ./mvnw test
 ```

-## Operational Notes
+## Operational notes

-- All non-authentication endpoints are protected by JWT; obtain a token via the authentication controller before accessing invoice or client resources.
+- **Security:** All non-authentication endpoints require a valid JWT token.
+Use the authentication endpoints under `/api/auth` to register or obtain tokens.
+- **Profiles & configuration:** Use `application-dev.yml`, `application-test.yml`, and `application-prod.yml` for environment-specific settings.
-- Metrics, health checks, and readiness endpoints are exposed through Spring Boot Actuator when enabled via configuration.
+- **Actuator:** Metrics and health endpoints are available when enabled in configuration.
-- Follow the Hexagonal Architecture guidelines when contributing: introduce new domain logic in `domain`, define ports in `application`, and implement adapters within `infrastructure`.
+- **Contributing:** For new features add domain logic under `src/main/java/com/payhint/api/domain`, expose use cases in `application`, and implement adapters in `infrastructure`.